Ivanka Trump called to stand to testify today in New York fraud trial

 Ivanka Trump is testifying in the ongoing civil fraud trial of her father and his business in New York on Wednesday, the fourth and final member of the Trump family to take the stand.

-Former President Donald Trump's eldest daughter is not a defendant in her family's fraud trial, but evidence presented in court Wednesday indicated she personally sent a document that was rife with fraud to a bank executive.
+Former President Donald Trump's eldest daughter is not a defendant in the case, but evidence presented in court Wednesday indicated she personally sent a document that was rife with fraud to a bank executive.
 Ivanka Trump submitted the document, a snapshot of her father's wealth in 2011, to the bank while negotiating a loan.

 Ivanka Trump is appearing two days after her father testified for four tense hours, repeatedly lashing out at the judge overseeing the case and New York Attorney General Letitia James.